kubernetes/git-sync/docs/ssh.md

 environment variable) is set to use the SSH protocol (e.g. git@github.com/foo/bar) , and set the `-ssh` flags (or set GIT_SYNC_SSH to "true").
-You will also need to set your container's `securityContext` to run as user ID "65535" which is created for running git-syn as non-root.
+You will also need to set your container's `securityContext` to run as user ID "65533" which is created for running git-sync as non-root.

 ```
       # ...